 Firefighters working to control two brush fires in Livingston Parish; US 190 re-opened

-LIVINGSTON PARISH — Firefighters in Livingston Parish are battling two brush fires Wednesday afternoon.
+WALKER — Firefighters in Livingston Parish battled two brush fires Wednesday afternoon.

+The initial cause of this fire was not determined, but fire officials said there is no reason to believe foul play was involved.

+Two oversized loads were passing through the area when the fire started, and the road was shut down.

 The Livingston Parish Sheriff's Office said US 190 was shut down from Gaylord Oaks to Cane Market in both directions due to the fire.
-It has since been re-opened.
+It was re-opened around 9 p.m.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.